 Gilbert M. Piette, Executive Director of Prospera Housing Community Services (PHCS), CEO of Prospera Property Management (PPM), and Vice President of National Housing Management Corporation (NHMC), is a native of the Rio Grande Valley of Texas.
 Mr. Piette graduated from St. Mary’s University San Antonio in 1974 with a B.A. in Psychology.
 In addition to other degrees, he earned a M.S. in Administration with concentration on Business Administration for not-for-profit organizations from Norte Dame University, Notre Dame, Indiana in 1994, and a Doctor of Law (J.D.) from the University of Houston in 1998.
 He was admitted to the State Bar of Texas in 1998 as well as the Federal Bar for the Southern District of Texas and the Cameron County Bar Association.
 Mr. Piette is a Certified Mediator for civil litigation.
 Prior to joining PHCS he practiced law in the Perez and Piette Law Firm in Brownsville, Texas and held the position of President of the Board of Directors for PHCS affiliate TG 105, Inc. (Cunningham Manor Apartments).

-Jacque Woodring, Chief of Staff for Prospera Housing Community Services has 14 years of experience in real estate development and non-profit affordable housing.
+Jacque Woodring, Chief of Staff for Prospera Housing Community Services has 14+ years of experience in real estate development and non-profit affordable housing.
 Originally joining the organization in 2011, Jacque managed multiple aspects of the development process including project financing, due diligence, project underwriting, partnerships, and closings as well as communications with state and local agencies, investors, and legal entities.
 Jacque served previously as Vice President of Regulatory Affairs for Commonwealth Multifamily Housing Corporation as well as Real Estate Development Manager at Nevada H.A.N.D., Inc., the largest Nevada non-profit affordable housing development organization.
 With Nevada H.A.N.D. she helped develop 19 affordable housing communities.
 Jacque holds a Master of Business Administration in Entrepreneurship and an International Business Certificate from Loyola Marymount University in Los Angeles, California.
-Jacque was awarded a four-year scholarship on the Women’s Collegiate Tennis Team at Loyola Marymount University in Los Angeles, California where she graduated with a Bachelor of Business Administration with and emphasis in Finance, Minor in Psychology.
+Jacque was awarded a four-year scholarship on the Women’s Collegiate Tennis Team at Loyola Marymount University where she graduated with a Bachelor of Business Administration with and emphasis in Finance, Minor in Psychology.
 Jacque currently serves on the Affordable Housing Advisory Council of the Federal Home Loan Bank of Dallas.
 Jacque also holds an active Real Estate License through the San Antonio Board of Realtors.
-She and her family reside in San Antonio, Texas.

 Carmen Hancock, Vice President of Resident Services for PROSPERA Housing Community Services, brings to the organization a comprehensive background in home and community based support services and resource management.
 She obtained her Bachelor of Science degree in Psychology, Summa cum Laude, from the University of Maryland University College, European Division.
 Carmen possesses over 20 years of experience in banking, finance and management, having worked in numerous locations throughout the United States and abroad.
 Most recently, she served as the Chief Disabilities Officer for Communicare, Inc. in Elizabethtown, Kentucky, one of 14 Community Mental Health Centers in the State.
 As Chief Disabilities Officer, Carmen was responsible for managing program growth and development, planning, evaluation, regulatory compliance, quality, operations, audit, risk management, budgeting and supervision of services for the vulnerable and underserved populations within the Lincoln Trail ADD Region.
 She made significant contributions to the community, employees and the organization through implementation of employee incentive plans, overseeing the construction and opening of new supported living residences and development of an innovative school-to-work transition program for high school students with developmental and intellectual disabilities.
 Additionally, Carmen has obtained Case Management Certifications in the fields of Acquired Brain Injury/Traumatic Brain Injury and Intellectual and Developmental Disabilities, as well as meeting QIDP qualifications in both Texas and Kentucky.